hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 - [**Set Entity**](https://docs.haptik.ai/bot-builder/basic/chat-elements#4-set-entity) - Select the entity from the dropdown to capture the email id.

-- **Error Message** - If the user does not provide an email id, this error message will be shown to the user which will indicate the user to provide their email id.
+- [**Error Message**](https://docs.haptik.ai/bot-builder/basic/chat-elements#ii-error-message) - If the user does not provide an email id, this error message will be shown to the user which will indicate the user to provide their correct email id.

 ### Date

-Date can be used to get a date from the user.
+Date field type can be used to accept dates from the user.

 ![dateoption](assets/bot-builder-chat-elements/formshsl16.png)